zainabch123/js-fundamentals-primitive-data-types/README.md

 ## Extensions

 - Extension exercises can be found in the `src/extensions` directory with corresponding tests in the `spec/extensions` directory.

-- Follow the instructions in the following files to complete the extensions.
-  - TODO: `src/extensions/<file>.js`

 - To run the tests for the extensions, you can either run spec files individually as follows: